PiyushSCodes/finance-tracker/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+## JSON Server

+JSON Server is a easy-to-use Node.js tool that simulates a RESTful API using a JSON file as the data source.\

+To create a backend API server using JSON Server follow these steps:

+1. Install the  dependency:

+### `npm i json-server`

+2. Start the json server:

 ### `npx json-server --watch db.json --port 8000`

 Starts a json server at port 8000.\